A Quick-Start Tutorial on Struts 2

 Start Tomcat

 Start the Tomcat server.
-Check for the following messages to confirm that web context "hellostruts2" has been started.
+Check for the following messages to confirm that web context "

 Run the Struts Application